joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 - Students with particular fatigue issues
 - Students who have submitted the assessments

-The last one is particularly important because I will have a cohort of students that are engaging with videos, quizzes, and coursework but who aren't physically present – if I know how big that cohort is, then I can assign resources appropriately (update: it turned out that about 25% of students turned up in person, and about half of those submitted assessments.
-Those 'present assessments' accounted for about half the total number of submissions, which sort of suggests that there was an equally sized group engaging with the lectures without being at them)
+The last one is particularly important because I will have a cohort of students that are engaging with videos, quizzes, and coursework but who aren't physically present – if I know how big that cohort is, then I can assign resources appropriately.

 So, I needed a new attendance tracking system.
 It needs to be: